 supposedly faithful Jennifer has secretly been dating a bad

-ménage à trois.
+insistence on a ménage à trois.

 The fugitive Irene sneaks into